v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Enabled

 - **Internet Explorer ignore certificate errors**:
   This policy setting prevents the user from ignoring Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificate errors that interrupt browsing (such as "expired", "revoked", or "name mismatch" errors) in Internet Explorer.
 If you enable this policy setting, the user can't continue browsing.
-If you disable or don't configure this policy setting, the user can choose to ignore certificate errors and continue browsing.
+If you disable or don't configure this policy setting, the user can ignore certificate errors and continue browsing.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067071)

   **Default**: Disabled